viamrobotics/docs/docs/components/input-controller/_index.md

 #### Digital Buttons for Sticks

-If your input controller is a gamepad with a joystick with digital buttons, this is what the controls for those buttons report as.
+If your input controller is a gamepad with "clickable" thumbsticks, this is what thumbstick presses report as.

 | Name | Description |
 | ---- | ----------- |